magentalang/magenta/README.md

 var y int    // zero (0)
 var z Guy    // the struct is initialized with default values of all of its members (new Guy())
 ```

-*TODO: explain magenta's comparators, and maths too for that matter

 ## constants
 the `let` keyword denotes contant values. they are useful ie. in implementations of mathematical calculations since the use of a value in multiple places can be optimized